rkulla/vimogen/README.md

 pathogen -- such as making your entire .vim directory a git repo and then making the plugin directories git submodules.
 There are also other plugin managers such as Vundle that may have more options but also require configuration.
-I find Vimogen to be the easiest method I've seen.
+Vimogen is the easiest method I've seen.

 License
 =======